Isn’t this like a dream come true for all of us? Atleast for those of who are not working for themselves but for somebody else?

 And the first part of the story goes like this…

-While doing my MBA internship in one of the biggest organizations of metal industry, I came across a guy who looked quite old for his age and was a quite frustrated with his life.
+While doing my MBA internship in an organization, I came across a guy who looked quite old for his age and was a quite frustrated with his life.
 One day while having lunch together, he became aware of my interest in stocks and wealth creation in general.

 And this got him started.
 He then told me quite a lot about his personal and financial life.